EOxServer/eoxserver/index.rst

 `PostGIS <http://postgis.refractions.net/>`_, and
 `PROJ.4 <http://trac.osgeo.org/proj/>`_.

-Here you find the English documentation for users and developers of EOxServer.
+Here you find the documentation for users and developers of EOxServer written in English.

 .. toctree::
    :maxdepth: 1